patthebug/msan622/final-project/README.md

 Given more time, I would re-implement everything in D3.
 I have wanted to learn D3 for a while but switching to something completely new would have been a risky bet, so I just ended up playing safe.

 I would also implement some clustering and predictive algorithms if I had more time.
 It would have been interesting to look at data points which really belong to the same clusters versus the points which overlap.

+I wanted to not have the scroll bar on the shiny app at all for better user convenience.
+Looking at the outlook of the app at this time, if I could align the check boxes properly (6 check boxes in 3 rows), it would have saved some space therefore getting rid of the scroll bar.
+I could not find an easy way of placing the check boxes next to each other, I tried going the HTML way but that took too much time and did not work out eventually.
+Another option was to get rid of the title for the whole page so I took that option and now the title is being displayed as the 'Window Title', there is still a very small scroll required but it's almost negligible.